sameeksharl/ML_models/README.md

 # ML_models
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-## This project contains all the basic ml models using some of the datasets.
+This project contains all the basic ml models using some of the datasets.
-The models include
+This includes
 * Linear Regression
 * Logistic Regression
 * KNN(K nearest neighbours)